 The increased CO is mainly due to changes in HR since SV appears unaltered (Dishman et al. 2003).
 A maintained HR elevation was found throughout CPT compared to baseline (LeBlanc et al. 1975, Shibahara et al. 1996, Jauregui-Renaud et al. 2001).
-However, a lot of studies also reported a marked increase in HR followed by a slow decrease (Victor et al. 1987, Stancak et al. 1996, Sendowski et al. 1997, Cui et al. 2002).
-This bi-phasic pattern was observed in about half of the tested subjects in the present study.
+However, a lot of studies also reported a marked increase in HR followed by a slow decrease (Victor et al. 1987, Stančák et al. 1996, Sendowski et al. 1997, Cui et al. 2002).
+This biphasic pattern was observed in about half of the tested subjects in the present study.
 The decrease in HR is difficult to explain since the CPT was initially thought to induce a general sympathetic activation with no change or a decrease in vagal outflow (Frey et al. 1980a, Dishman et al. 2003, Tulppo et al. 2005, Wirch et al. 2006).
 That was the aim of this study to precise the autonomic control of HR during CPT.

 Non-invasive evaluation of the autonomic control of heart rate in real-life conditions is possible by means of HRV analysis (Task Force 1996).
-However, the results of studies using this technique during CPT are inconsistent (Weise et al. 1993, Jauregui-Renaud et al. 2001, Dishman et al. 2003, Glenn & Ditto 2004, Tulppo et al. 2005, Wirch et al. 2006).
-These results, obtained at a group level, may be explained by the fact that both HR and the changes in HRV indexes appeared highly variable on an individual basis (Jauregui-Renaud et al. 2001, Glenn & Ditto 2004).
+However, the results of studies using this technique during CPT are inconsistent (Weise et al. 1993, Jauregui-Renaud et al. 2001, Dishman et al. 2003, Glenn and Ditto 2004, Tulppo et al. 2005, Wirch et al. 2006).
+These results, obtained at a group level, may be explained by the fact that both HR and the changes in HRV indexes appeared highly variable on an individual basis (Jauregui-Renaud et al. 2001, Glenn and Ditto 2004).
 The subjects of the present study were divided in two groups, according to their HR responses to CPT.
-For both groups, maximal HR was observed at the beginning the CPT test (Victor et al. 1987), while minimal HR was observed later, during the latest minute.
-Thus, in the two groups the temporal HR changes during the test were roughly identical.
-However, the magnitude of HR changes was different since after this initial increase only minimal HR changes were observed in the CPTi group while HR progressively decreased in the CPTd.
-In the CPTi group, the spectral analysis results indicated a persistent decreased cardiac vagal outflow (HFnu) and increased sympathetic activity (LF/HF ratio).
+In the CPTi group, the spectral analysis results indicated a decreased cardiac vagal outflow (HFnu) and an increased sympathetic activity (LF/HF ratio).
 In the CPTd group, the spectral analysis revealed opposite changes in cardiac autonomic regulation.
 The changes in spectral analysis indexes likely correctly depicted the cardiac autonomic control, because they were in accordance with the HR alteration.
 They also were in accordance with previous studies with similar changes in HR.